Your digital footprint

 To create a positive digital identity it might be helpful to join professional networks in your area of work or study.
 Here are some suggestions.
 We're sure you know of many more - find out what colleagues, teachers and professionals in your area are using.

 Considering your digital footprint is not just about employability.
-If you value your privacy it is important to consider all the information about you that is generated, stored and tracked and consider its impact.
-(See How search works for more on this) Your digital footprint will increasingly be used to make judgements about you; political, financial and commercial and so it is important to be mindful of it.
+If you value your privacy it is important to consider all the information about you that is generated, stored and tracked and consider its potential impact.
+(See How search works for more on this).